dfguerrerom/mgci-docs/docs/source/sepal/module_usage.rst

 .. tip::

-   SEPAL-SDG 15.4.2 :sub:`beta` calculates the indicator values assuming planimetric area methods by default.
+   SEPAL-SDG 15.4.2 calculates the indicator values assuming planimetric area methods by default.
 To calculate indicator values using the real surface area method (a method that takes into account the third dimension of mountain surfaces through the use of digital elevation models and is known to derive closer estimates of the real surface area of mountain regions), select **Use Real Surface Area**.

 3. The entire computation is done on the fly.
 Thus, you need to export your reporting tables to visualize and use them as required by selecting :guilabel:`Export Reporting Tables`.
 When completed, a message will appear indicating where the tables have been exported.